 Do they promise to guarantee #1 ranking?

 If they do, you have a serious reason to doubt their competencies.
 As the Google SEO selection tips say, no one can guarantee a #1 ranking in Google.
 This is true even for not so competitive words.
+The tools are available to help navigate a good seo company but there is never a guarantee that you will achieve unrealistic goals.

 High price does not guarantee high quality.